Saturday, July 19, 2025 | By: Foot & Ankle Centers of Frisco, Little Elm, McKinney

 3. Plantar Flexors Stretch: Pull your toes towards your shin for 30 seconds as a cool-down.

-Professional Guidance: Enlisting a physical therapist can offer personalized regimes tailored to your specific condition.
+Enlisting a physical therapist can offer personalized regimes tailored to your specific condition.

 Preventing Future Heel Pain